seth-gordon/daemonica/_grammar/variables.md

 _binds_ it to create a wh-question.
 If there are unbound variables on the stack, as in the second example above, the sentence is not complete.

-**TODO** make forall/exists pseudo-numerals instead?

-The word _fazu_ binds a variable by associating it with “the thing the speaker is asking about.”
-It can also be bound with a universal quantifier using _nhu_, or an existential quantifier with _ŋžu_.

->- Kapu pi abū nhu.
->- WHAT D2\1SG chase FORALL
->- Everything chases me.

->- Kapu azu pi abū ŋžu.
->- WHAT big D2\1SG chase EXISTS
->- Something big chases me.

->- Kapu kapi ŋži abū nhu.
->- WHAT D2\WHAT D2\EXISTS chase FORALL
->- Everything chases something.

->- Tatorhu padur.
->- bear good
->- A bear is good.

->- Kapu tatorhu-du padur ŋži.
->- WHAT bear-APPL good EXISTS
->- Some bear is good.

->- Kapu tatorhu-du ŋži padur.
->- WHAT bear-APPL EXISTS good
->- The existence of at least one bear is good.

->- Kapu tatorhu-du padur nhu.
->- WHAT bear-APPL good FORALL
->- All bears are good.

->- Kapu tatorhu-du nhu padur.
->- WHAT bear-APPL FORALL good
->- The existence of all bears is good.

 A variable can also be bound to a particular predicate.